Alrosa bets on new diamond discoveries

-Alrosa’s chief executive officer Mr Sergey Ivanov told The Sunday Mail geological data showed the possibility of kimberlite pipes, which contain top-quality diamonds, in Zimbabwe.
+Alrosa’s chief executive officer Mr Sergey Ivanov told our Harare Bureau geological data showed the possibility of kimberlite pipes, which contain top-quality diamonds, in Zimbabwe.

 “Yes, our geologists process a lot of information and we see that there are interesting areas where the kimberlite pipes are.
 But we have to invest a lot of money in terms of identifying whether these kimberlites are diamondiferous (contain diamonds),” he said.